nekocats/nekocats/README.md

 - 👋 Hi, I’m Flow! (@nekocats)
-- 👀 I’m interested in cats
+- 👀 I’m silly
-- 🌱 I’m currently learning IT
-- 💞️ I’m looking to collaborate with cats
+- i sometimes do some silly web development (quality of it is debatable) 💀
-- 📫 How to reach me, uh discord most likely.
+- 📫 You can reach me on discord.
 Flow#3333

 <!---
 nekocats/nekocats is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.